jaalvarado165/CoreYii2-User-Management/README.md

 ===============================

-Yii 2 Advanced Project Template is a skeleton [Yii 2](http://www.yiiframework.com/) application best for developing complex Web applications with multiple tiers.
+Yii 2 Advanced Project Template is a skeleton [Yii 2](http://www.yiiframework.com/) application best for developing complex Web applications with multiple features.

-The template includes three tiers: front end, back end, and console, each of which is a separate Yii application.
+The template includes three parts: frontend, backend, and console, each of which is a separate Yii application.

 The template is designed to work in a team development environment.
 It supports